vn971/rua/README.md

 RUA is a build tool for ArchLinux, AUR.
 Its features:

 - Uses a security namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
-  * supports "offline" builds (network namespace)
+  * supports "offline" builds (by using a network namespace)
   * builds in isolated filesystem, see [safety](#Safety) section below
-  * PKGBUILD script is run under seccomp rules (e.g. the build cannot call `ptrace`)
+  * uses seccomp to limit available syscalls (e.g. the build cannot call `ptrace`)
-  * filesystem is mounted with "nosuid" (e.g. the build cannot call `sudo`)
+  * filesystem is mounted with "nosuid" (e.g. the build cannot execute `sudo`)
 - Provides detailed information:
   * upstream diff is shown before building, or full diff if the package is new
   * warn if SUID files are present in the already built package, and show them
   * see code problems in PKGBUILD via `shellcheck` (taking care of special variables)
-  * show INSTALL script (if present), executable and file list preview
+  * show INSTALL script (if present), executable and file list previews
-- Minimize user interaction:
+- Minimize user distractions:
-  * verify all PKGBUILD-s once, build without interruptions
+  * verify all packages once, build without interruptions
   * group built dependencies for batch review/install
 - Allows local patch application
 - Written in Rust